kuhumcst/glossematics/README.md

 keytool -keystore /etc/glossematics/keystore.jks -keyalg RSA -genkey -alias glossematics`.
 ```

 I also install the certbot tool from Let's Encrypt and run it precisely _once_ to get an initial set of SSL certificates for HTTPS (located in the default location).
-These are picked up by the docker-compose setup as part of the [nginx-reverse-proxy](https://github.com/kuhumcst/glossematics/blob/master/docker/nginx-reverse-proxy/conf.d/reverse-proxy.conf) service.
+These are picked up by the docker compose setup as part of the [nginx-reverse-proxy](https://github.com/kuhumcst/glossematics/blob/master/docker/nginx-reverse-proxy/conf.d/reverse-proxy.conf) service.
 All future renewal is handled automatically by this Docker container running the nginx instance and certbot at a regular interval.

 In addition to the keystore and the SSL certificates, the IdP's certificate needs to be present on disk too.
 In our case, we need the [WAYF certificate](https://www.wayf.dk/da/metadata) for the production server (and a self-supplied one for development).
 This public certificate doesn't need to be put inside a keystore.
 For local development, I run a "fake" IdP on localhost:7000 that I set up based on [the guide found here](https://github.com/quephird/saml-test).